The project manager position has always been the key link among team members, keeping them focused and accountable for their work.

 Be aware though that not all project management tools have an accounting module or even financial indicators.
 So if this is a must for your organization, make sure to check beforehand.

 Your project manager responsibilities are never finished.
 You’ll always have one more report to send or KPI to measure.
-Managing projects through KPIs is really a piece of cake when you’ve got software to do the math for you and automatically put your data into polished charts and reports.
+Managing projects through KPIs is really a piece of cake when you’ve got the software to do the math for you and automatically put your data into polished charts and reports.

 Many employers actually expect their new project managers to know the proper ways of measuring project performance using appropriate systems, tools, and techniques.
 The right software will help you put together any time, user, or budget report in a matter of seconds.